RICS at 150

 Ed joined RICS in 2007, after a career as a serial entrepreneur.
 Ed has many passions in his life from his wife and three adult children to field hockey and mountaineering.
 He is an extensive traveler and enjoys learning and discovering new places.

-Ed has decided to step down from his job at RICS as a Regional Manager for Benelux and his last day at RICS is 21 September.
+Ed has decided to step down from his job at RICS as a Regional Manager for Benelux and his last day at RICS was 21 September.

 My role is to represent RICS as the leading organisation for professionalism and ethical standards for the real estate sector in the Benelux countries.
 I do this with our team in Voorburg and with the support of all my other colleagues in Brussels and the UK.
 A typical day would be spent meeting with members and promoting RICS amongst firms and local authorities while keeping diversity and inclusion in mind.
 Next to that, I am always busy with event organisation as they play a major role in our recognition plans and satisfaction of our professionals.
 I try to do my email from 15:00-17:00, mostly from somewhere on the road.
 Working for RICS has always kept me extremely busy.